From Hero Square we took a bus to the Fisherman's Bastion, where our guide did little to no talking and mostly let us wander around.

 While on the subject of Budapest, I'd like to take a moment to reflect of the pearls of wisdom granted to us by our German bus driver, Thomas.

-ho had packed their passports in the luggage the morning we had to leave for Austria, he said:
+When faced with people who had packed their passports in the luggage the morning we had to leave for Austria, he said:

 "What, did you not realize we were leaving today?
 Do you not realize we cross borders?"